-The Nurture Science Program team includes professionals from many different backgrounds and disciplines, but they’re all dedicated to one thing – helping children and parents.
+The Nurture Science Program team includes diverse, world-class professionals among many disciplines, all dedicated to helping children and parents.

-They bring a multidisciplinary approach to developing, testing and promoting nurture-based care - rooted in rigorous research - to help families establish and maintain emotional connection.
+The team brings a multidisciplinary approach to developing, testing, and promoting nurture-based care – rooted in rigorous research – to help families establish and maintain emotional connection.

 Martha G. Welch, MD | Director